Message From The President

 I know is also shared by our more than 450 employees.

-For over 100 years, the JAA has been offering
+For more than 100 years, the JAA has been offering

 healthcare based on Jewish tradition to